Glavo/kala-retro8/README.md

   And attach these files to the annotation processor path of the compileJava task options.
 * `retro8ProcessClasses`: It traverses the classDirs of the main sourceSet and processes Java 9 bytecode other than `module-info.class` into Java 8 bytecode.

+The `compileJava` task depends on `retro8ExtractJabel`.

+The `retro8ProcessClasses` task depends on `compileJava`, and be depends on the `classes` task.

+(I think maybe `retro8ExtractJabel` should be removed?
+It might be better to store Jabel in a global location.)